COMPARATIVE EVIDENCE NOTE

 Either way, the issue warrants wider scrutiny.

-Have you have encountered:
+Have you encountered:

 - police FOIA refusals listing reference numbers without dates,